 How to make a list inside a cell in Excel?

-.
-Go to the Number tab, select Custom, and enter your bullet symbol followed by a space and “@” in the Type field.
-This will apply the bullet style to any text in the formatted cells.
+- Enter your bullet symbol followed by a space and “@” in the Type field.

-How Do I Align My Text and Bullets Neatly in Excel Cells?
+How to Align My Text and Bullets Neatly in Excel Cells?

 John Michaloudis is a former accountant and finance analyst at General Electric, a Microsoft MVP since 2020, an Amazon #1 bestselling author of 4 Microsoft Excel books and teacher of Microsoft Excel & Office over at his flagship MyExcelOnline Academy Online Course.